racenis/tram-sdk/README.md

 - Add more types to file reader/writer
 	- String
 	- UID
+- PhysicsComponents can live without Entity parents.
+	- Add an option to not create a MotionState
+	- Add a callback function for updating

+- Replace Bezier curves with Catmull-Roms
+- Rewrite insides of file abstraction
+	- Also add stuff for comment filtering

 #### Not important
 - Switch out all of the std::cout's to Log's